Mars-The-Planet/Multiloader-Templates-with-Deimos/README.md

 # Multiloader Templates with Deimos Dependency
 This is a template for [Minecraft Development IntelliJ plugin](https://plugins.jetbrains.com/plugin/8327-minecraft-development).
-It is based on the build in multiloader template.
-The diffrence be I made it to speed up the development of my Minecraft mods but feel free to download it or edited.
+It is based on the built-in multiloader template.
+The main differences between these two are that this template contains Deimos as a dependency, it has no loader-specific mixins, and no debug prints.
+I made it to speed up the development of my Minecraft mods but feel free to download it or edited.